Brighter Days, Darker Nights

 Delicious raw or fried in butter with lemon and salt.

-Delicious as pate or gently sautéed in butter with salt.
-Some people soak liver in either milk or lemon juice to make the flavor and texture more palatable.
+Traditionally consumed gently sautéed in butter with salt or as pates or mixed with other foods (gravies, broths, “dirty rice” and other older recipes often included different organ meats).
+Some people soak liver in either milk or lemon juice to make the flavor and texture more palatable before cooking.

 Beef and Lamb recipes